-- 3.1 It is agreed that, as long as there is no disruption of work, three (3) Union representatives shall be allowed reasonable release time away from their work duties, without loss of pay, to act in representing a unit worker or workers on grievances or matters requiring representation before the Personnel BoardCity or similar City agencies.
+- 3.1 It is agreed that, as long as there is no disruption of work, three (3) Union representatives shall be allowed reasonable release time away from their work duties, without loss of pay, to act in representing a unit employee or employees on grievances or matters requiring representation before the City or similar agencies.
 The Union shall designate the three (3) representatives under this section.
 Only one (1) representative shall be entitled to release time under this section for any one (1) grievance or group of related grievances.
-Release time shall be granted for the following types of activities: - 3.1.1 A meeting of the representative and a worker or workers in the unit related to a grievance. - 3.1.2 A meeting with Management. - 3.2 The Union agrees that the representative shall give advance notification to his/her supervisor before leaving the work location except in those cases involving emergencies where advance notice cannot be given.
+Release time shall be granted for the following types of activities: - 3.1.1 A meeting of the representative and an employee or employees in the unit related to a grievance. - 3.1.2 A meeting with Management. - 3.2 The Union agrees that the representative shall give advance notification to his/her supervisor before leaving the work location except in those cases involving emergencies where advance notice cannot be given.
 Release time is subject to the legitimate scheduling needs of the department. - 3.3 Three (3) Union representatives who are City employees shall be allowed a reasonable amount of time off without loss of pay for formal negotiation purposes.

-Preparation time for negotiations shall not be on release time without approval of the Personnel-Human Resources Director.
+Preparation time for negotiations shall not be on release time without approval of the Human Resources Director.